Join millions of Canadians who have already trusted Loans Canada

 Whether or not you have to pay taxes on funds brought into Canada depends on if the money is considered a gift, or whether it’s money received from the proceeds of a sale.

 Generally speaking, most gift money is not taxed when it’s brought into Canada.
 However, if you’re receiving international funds from the sale of an asset, you’ll have to pay capital gains taxes on that money.
-For example, if you are receiving funds after selling real estate, stocks, artwork, or any other asset of value, the money may be subject to a 50% capital gains tax.
+For example, if you are receiving funds after selling real estate, stocks, artwork, or any other asset of value, 50% of profits up to $250,000 may be subject to a capital gains tax.
+And 66.7% of profits over $250,000 are taxable.

 Do You Need To Report Cash You Receive To The CRA?

-You will also need to report the money you receive to the Canada Revenue Agency (CRA) when you file your taxes if it’s considered some form of income.
-In contrast, you won’t need to pay any income tax to the CRA for internationally-received funds that are considered a gift.
+You’ll also need to report the money you receive to the Canada Revenue Agency (CRA) when you file your taxes if it’s considered income.
+In contrast, you won’t need to pay any income tax to the CRA for internationally received funds that are considered a gift.

 What Happens If You Don’t Report The Money You Receive?

-If you receive more than $10,000 in taxable income and do not report it, you could be faced with penalties.
+If you’re physically bringing $10,000 or more into Canada and do not declare it, you could be faced with penalties.
 More specifically, you could be fined up to $5,000 and have your money seized.

-FINTRAC and CRA reporting is meant to fight back against criminal activity, including money laundering and tax evasion.
-Funds that are not properly declared will be inspected by the CRA when your bank reports it.
+FINTRAC and CRA reporting is meant to fight back against criminal activity, including money laundering and tax evasion

 How To Report Large International Money Transfers?